digidotcom/xbee-java/examples/communication/explicit/SendExplicitDataAsyncSample/ReadMe.txt

           1) Launch the XCTU application.

-          2) Add the remote XBee module to the XCTU, specifying it's port settings.
+          2) Add the remote ZigBee module to the XCTU, specifying it's port settings.

           3) Once the module is added, open the 'Configuration' working mode,